 How to Get Rid of Lily Leaf Beetles

 The best way to get rid of lily leaf beetles is to not allow them into your garden in the first place.
 Before you purchase new plants, check them over to make sure that they do not have any beetles or larvae on them.
 After purchase, quarantine them in another area of your yard for a week or two, keeping a close eye on them for beetles, larvae or damage from feeding insects.

 Handpick the beetles and larvae from your plants

 If you are not squeamish, a great organic way to get rid of lily leaf beetles is to pick the adults and the larvae off your plants.
 You can kill them by either squishing them between your fingers or by dropping them into a container of soapy water.
 Be sure to place a piece of paper or other light colored covering under your plants.
-Remember, the adults escape predators by dropping off of the plants and landing on their dark colored undersides to blend in with the soil.
+Remember, the adults escape predators by dropping off of the plants and landing upside down so that their dark colored undersides blend in with the soil.
 By placing something light colored under your plants, it will make it easy to see them.